Getting Ready for the Workshop

 Carnegie Mellon University, Fall 2025

-Focused course on inference optimization techniques.
-Perfect for understanding how to make LLMs faster and more efficient, a topic we'll cover extensively in Day 2 of the workshop.
+Focused course on inference optimization techniques and test-time scaling.
+Perfect for understanding how to make LLMs faster and more efficient, a topic we'll cover extensively in the workshop.

 Build a strong foundation in deep learning concepts and applications.
 This course covers the fundamentals that underpin all modern LLMs.
 Recommended if you're new to deep learning.